-In 2022, eight children were eligible to attend our kindergarten class (Early Stage One).
-Out of the students who attended at the kindergarten stage, six were boys and two were girls.
-All students speak English fluently.
+In 2023, 9 children were eligible to attend our kindergarten class (Early Stage One).
+Out of the students who attended at the kindergarten stage, four were boys and five were girls.
+All but one student speaks English fluently.
 There are no Aboriginal and Torres Strait Islanders students currently enrolled at the school.